Terms of Service

 Arrival Window Expectations

-Any scheduled time or Arrival Window provided is an estimate and not a guaranteed appointment time.
+Any scheduled time or Arrival Window shown is an estimate, not a guaranteed appointment time.

-Routes may change due to traffic, weather, building access delays, last-minute cancellations, operational needs, or unforeseen events.
+A Provider’s route may change due to traffic, weather, building access delays, last-minute cancellations, or unforeseen events.

 Rescheduling and Non-Performance

-Briance may reschedule, shorten, or cancel a Visit due to events beyond reasonable control (including severe weather, emergencies, sudden illness, building closures, power outages, or other unforeseen events).
+A Visit may be cancelled, postponed, or interrupted due to events beyond reasonable control (including severe weather, emergencies, sudden illness, building closures, power outages, or other unforeseen events).

-Where this occurs, Briance will make reasonable efforts to notify the customer and reschedule.
+Where this occurs, Briance will make reasonable efforts to notify the customer and to arrange a rescheduled Visit with a Provider who accepts it.

 No charge applies where a Visit is not performed.